-Take your time and be intentional about each purchase and be comforted knowing your baby doesn’t need very much to be a happy baby.
-Buying everything baby is a quick way to end up broke.
-We don’t want that.
+Focus on the necessities and be intentional about each purchase.
+The truth is your baby doesn’t need very much to be happy and buying everything ‘baby’ is a quick way to end up broke unnecessarily.

 In fact, there are some purchases you can skip altogether.
 Check out a list of common baby items you don’t need.
 While every baby is different, I hope you find it helpful.
 As first-time parents, we purchased lots of stuff we didn’t need and I want to help you save money for the things that really matter.

 Follow along on Pinterest for more pregnancy and new mom tips.